phetsims/gas-properties/doc/implementation-notes.md

 ### View

-[GasPropertiesScreenView](https://github.com/phetsims/gas-properties/blob/master/js/common/view/GasPropertiesScreenView.js) is the base `ScreenView` for these screens, a subclass of `BaseScreenView`.
-Each screen has its own subclass of `GasPropertiesScreenView`.
+[IdealGasLawScreenView](https://github.com/phetsims/gas-properties/blob/master/js/common/view/IdealGasLawScreenView.js) is the base `ScreenView` for these screens, a subclass of `BaseScreenView`.
+Each screen has its own subclass of `IdealGasLawScreenView`.

-[GasPropertiesContainerNode](https://github.com/phetsims/gas-properties/blob/master/js/common/view/GasPropertiesContainerNode.js) is the container view for these screens.
+[IdealGasLawContainerNode](https://github.com/phetsims/gas-properties/blob/master/js/common/view/IdealGasLawContainerNode.js) is the container view for these screens.

-[GasPropertiesParticleSystemNode](https://github.com/phetsims/gas-properties/blob/master/js/common/view/GasPropertiesParticleSystemNode.js) renders the particles system for these screens.
+[IdealGasLawParticleSystemNode](https://github.com/phetsims/gas-properties/blob/master/js/common/view/IdealGasLawParticleSystemNode.js) renders the particles system for these screens.
 To miminize `Canvas` size, it uses two `ParticleNode` instances, one for particles inside the container, one for particles outside the container.
 If you're interested in visualizing the `Canvas` bounds, see the `canvasBounds` query parameter.

-[GasPropertiesViewProperties](https://github.com/phetsims/gas-properties/blob/master/js/common/view/GasPropertiesViewProperties.js) is the base class for view-specific axon Properties.
-Each screen has its own subclass of `GasPropertiesViewProperties`.
+[IdealGasLawViewProperties](https://github.com/phetsims/gas-properties/blob/master/js/common/view/IdealGasLawViewProperties.js) is the base class for view-specific axon Properties.
+Each screen has its own subclass of `IdealGasLawViewProperties`.

 All other view components in these screens are straightforward and will not be described here.